consbio/mbgl-renderer/README.md

 `bounds` if provided must be `west,south,east,north` with floating point values (NO spaces or brackets) `padding` if provided must be an integer value that is less than 1/2 of width or height, whichever is smaller.
 Can only be used with bounds.
-`bearing is a floating point value (0-360)`pitch`is a floating point value (0-60)`token` if provided must a string
+`bearing is a floating point value (0-360)`pitch`is a floating point value (0-60)`token` if provided must a string `images` is a JSON with image names as keys and image urls as values.

+Images parameter is used when your style includes and `icon-image` property (e.g. festival.png).
+Server will download the image from the url specified in this parameter and add it to the map (e.g. {"festival.png": "http://images.com/festival.png"}).
+Only png images are supported for now.

 Your style JSON needs to be URL encoded: